 After collecting everything together, select a corner that fits as per your aura, lighten some candles and create some ambience.
 This will have the salon-like feeling at your door.
 Once the ambience is set, sit, relax and start removing the nail paint properly.
 For this you can use any kind of nail remover.

 Generally, there are two types of nail paint removers: Acetone-based and non-acetone based.
-Well, acetone base one are the excellent in removing the nailpolish at fastest pace.
+Well, acetone base one is excellent in removing the nailpolish at the fastest pace.
 But if your nails get dry and brittle after using a nail remover, it indicates your remover contains way more acetone than the actually decided quantity.

 Here you need to think and change your remover.
 Because this can also dry your cuticles and this can weaken your nails.

 The next step is to soak your feet in a tub or pot containing hot water and some kind of bath soak.
 Bath soaks are water soluble grounded minerals, which are added to water while bathing, manicure and pedicure.
 These soaks are added to enhance aroma and gratification.
 It also helps to relieve your stress, gives you great relaxation and lifts your mood.

 Epsom salt is known to be the best bath soak for pedicure at home.
 You can also add some kind of dried flowers and a few drops of essential oil along with it.
 This all will definitely improve the redolence in your surroundings.

 However, if you don't have Epsom salt at your home, you can also add mild shampoo instead.
 Now soak your feet in the pot and sit comfortably for about 10 to 15 minutes.
 This step will make your feet skin softer that help to remove dead skin and callus very easily.